tagazok/my-workshops/static-web-apps/tutorial.md

 When I said "out of the box", I really meant it.
 You don't need to do anything for most of the providers.
 Let's use the GitHub one for our application.
 The only thing you will have to do is a button that redirect to `/.auth/login/github`.

 <div class="box assignment">
-Go add a button in the `login.html` page.
+Add a button in the login.html page to login your users.
 </div>

 By default, once logged in, your user is redirected to the same page.
 However, we would like our user to be redirected to our TODO page after successfully logging in.
 You can do that by using the `post_login_redirect_uri` query param at the end of the url.
 Eg. `?post_login_redirect_uri=/index.html`